Local structure can identify and quantify influential global spreaders in large scale social networks: Method

-The above analysis resolves the seemingly paradox: while it is shown that the information spreading is a general {\it global} process due to the viral spreading, the influence of any node basically only depends on its {\it local} network environment.
-An important product of this finding is a scalable algorithm to identify best spreaders, which is detailed below.
+The above analysis resolves the seemingly paradox: while it is shown that the information spreading is in general a {\it global} process due to the viral spreading in the supercritical phase, the influence of any node basically only depends on its {\it local} network environment.{While the computation time for $S(i)$ in Eq.~(\ref{eq:spreadability}) grows linearly with $N$, it is reduced to a $N$-independent constant $O(m)$ for the truncated spreading power $\tilde{S}(i)$ in Eq.~(\ref{eq:spreadability2}).
+An important extension of this finding is that the method can be combined with many search algorithms for detecting the best spreaders and reduce their time complexity by one order of $N$.}